psanan/swiss-german-english/README.md

 translations of Swiss German strings to English and optionally High German ones.

-We present a curated set of examples to cover as much of the difference between High German and Zürich Swiss German as possible.

-It's not a complete reference or dictionary.
+It's not a complete reference or dictionary, including only examples used in the current guide(s) above and potential future ones.

 Interesting usage and differences from High German should be shown, not told.
 Clarify by using longer examples, e.g.  since "mir" can mean both "we" and "to